microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/Collaboration/OversharingPopups.md

 UX instructions
 a.
 Choose “Content is not labeled”
 b.
-Choose the target scope for this predicate evaluation – iv.
-Message & attachment (default): It helps detect if the entire email envelope is unlabeled.
+Choose the target scope for this predicate evaluation –
-v.
-Message only: It helps detect if message body is unlabeled. vi.
+i.
+Message & attachment (default): It helps detect if the entire email envelope is unlabeled. ii.
+Message only: It helps detect if message body is unlabeled. iii.
 Attachment only: It helps detect if any of the attachments is unlabeled.
 ![image](https://github.com/microsoft/ComplianceCxE/assets/25543918/1a448e7b-e3da-43f5-9d28-63c436d4395c)

 PowerShell instructions:
-- Set-DlpComplianceRule -MessageIsNotLabeled $true
-- Set-DlpComplianceRule -AttachmentIsNotLabeled $true
-- Set-DlpComplianceRule -ContentIsNotLabeled $true
+i. ```Set-DlpComplianceRule -ContentIsNotLabeled $true``` ii. ```Set-DlpComplianceRule -MessageIsNotLabeled $true``` iii. ```Set-DlpComplianceRule -AttachmentIsNotLabeled $true```

 ### 5. File Extension Predicate for any Popup
 UX instructions